puppetlabs/puppet-modulebuilder/README.md

 As part of this process any non-deliverable aspects of the module, parts of it related to the modules development or testing for example, are stripped away leaving only the documentation and the puppet/ruby code that is needed for the module to function.

+The parts of the module to be excluded are defined in a `.pdkignore`, `.pmtignore` or `.gitignore` file with the first one to be found in this given order being used.
+Any directories or files that are listed in the ignore file are then excluded, allowing the user to customize what is and what is not excluded.

 ## Usage

 This gem can be used in one of two ways, the first being to call on it directly as shown in the example below: